Summer is quickly approaching and now is the perfect time to start getting those summer clothing staples together.

 - Grab your KAM snaps tool and the plastic snaps.
 You can use any snap color of your choice.
 I just prefer neutral tones.

-- Disclaimer: You can usually find these snap tools at your local craft store too.
-These are commonly used to make cloth diapers as well as baby bibs of all sorts.
 I found that this one (pictured above), doesn’t seem to secure the snaps as well as my KAM snap tool, but I’m still unpacking all my craft supplies in my new sewing/craft room and couldn’t find my KAM tool (sad).
 So this is what I’m using today.
 However, I don’t favor this brand at all.

 - Decide what (2) corners opposite of each other you’d like your snaps to be on.
 I like to include the corner that I left open for turning.
 This will make sure it’s hidden since it will be snapped behind you.
 But it really doesn’t matter.